 What is the best age for hair transplants?

 The perfect age for getting a hair transplant is between 25-65.
 Those older than these ages usually don’t have much hair left on the donor area, and those younger than these ages usually have ongoing and aggressive alopecia that didn’t set yet.

 If you get a FUE hair transplant, which consists of a very careful process of extracting and planting grafts by an expert surgeon, your hair transplant will look like it is your natural hair.
 In most cases, other people won’t understand that you’ve had a hair transplant if you don’t tell them that you did.

 Do hair transplants leave scars?

-The Hair Plug technique in hair transplantation can leave huge scars throughout the scalp, the FUT technique can leave strips of scars in the donor area, but the FUE technique leaves minimal to no scars throughout your scalp.
+The Hair Plug technique in hair transplantation can leave huge scars throughout the scalp, the FUT technique can leave strips of scars in the donor area, but the FUE technique leaves minimal to non-detectable scars throughout your scalp.